Code-Institute-Submissions/TeachFlow/README.md

 ### Existing Features
 * **Navigation**
-    * The navigation contains the brand logo (anchor tag to homepage) with four links.
+    * The navigation contains the brand logo (anchor tag to the homepage) with four links.
         3 links, connect to sections on index.html (home, about & contact us).
 1 link, connects to a separate page (game.html).
     * For mobile devices, the navbar collapses to a toggler button.
-    * The nav bar is fixed, disappears on scroll down and reappears on scroll up.
+    * The navbar is fixed, disappears on scroll down, and reappears on scroll up.
-    * The navigation was created using [Bootstrap](https://getbootstrap.com/).
+    * The navigation was created using [Bootstrap](https://getbootstrap.com/) and [Javascript](https://www.w3schools.com/js/DEFAULT.asp).

 * **Maps API**
-    * The user is able to explore 4 Asian countries using the Maps API.
+    * The user is able to explore 4 Asian countries using a Maps API.
-    * 3 markers showing popular city to teach ESL in are featured on each map.
+    * 3 markers showing popular cities to teach ESL in are featured on each map.
     * Information and statistics are displayed alongside each map.
     * [Javascript](https://www.w3schools.com/js/DEFAULT.asp) and [Leaflet maps](https://leafletjs.com/) were used to create this feature.

 * **Contact Us Form**
-    * The contact form includes fields for name, email address and message text area.
+    * The contact form includes fields for name, email address, and message text area.
     * A newsletter signup option is included.
-    * Once a message has been submitted, the form collapes and a confirmation message is displayed.
+    * Once a message has been submitted, the form collapses and a confirmation message is displayed.
     * [EmailJS](https://www.emailjs.com/) and [Bootstrap](https://getbootstrap.com/) were used to to create this feature.

 * **Flashcards**
     * 4 animal flashcards, which onclick play a sound are featured.
-    * Duration for the lesson is featured at 15 minutes.
+    * Duration for this lesson is listed at 15 minutes.
-    * Flashcard sizes descrease with smaller device sizes.
+    * Flashcard sizes decrease with smaller device sizes.
     * [Javascript](https://www.w3schools.com/js/DEFAULT.asp) was used to create the onclick playsound function.

 * **Song lesson**
     * A youtube video (iframe) and content block create the song lesson.
-    * Duration for the lesson is featured at 20 - 30 minutes.
+    * Duration for the lesson is listed at 20 - 30 minutes.
-    * The iframe size descrease with smaller device sizes.
+    * The iframe size decreases with smaller device sizes.

 * **Memory Game**
-    * The memory game re-used the flashcard animal tiles
+    * The memory game re-uses the flashcard animal tiles.
-    * There are 15 rounds, with taps incrementing at each new round.
+    * There are 15 rounds, each round sequence is stored and compared to the player's round.
-    * An event handler allows the player to progress when the order of tiles played by them matches the order played by the computer.
+    * Pressing a tile plays the animal audio file and activates a coloured tile.
+    * The number of tiles per round increments by one with each new round.
+    * If the player's sequence matches the computer sequence, the user is allowed to proceed.
-    * When the sequences do not match, the game is reset.
+        When the sequences do not match, the game is reset.
-    * Colorful tiles are added to on hover.
-    * Audio sound and colorful tiles are to on press.
+    * An event handler function decides if the correct tile has been pressed and allows or stops the player from proceeding.
     * [SweetAlert](https://sweetalert.js.org/) is used to create an aesthetic alert box.
     * [Javascript](https://www.w3schools.com/js/DEFAULT.asp) was used to create the memory game.

 * **Footer**
-    * Copyright information is included in the footer center.
+    * Copyright information is included in the footer left.
     * Social media links are visible on the footer right.
     * The footer was created using [Bootstrap](https://getbootstrap.com/).

 ### Features Left to Implement
-The following are features were not included in this release
+The following are features were not included in this release:

-These include:
-* Use an API to create the maps information.
+* Use of an API to create the map information.
 This would ensure that all data is up to date and accurate.
-    Unfortuately I was not able to find an API which would display the right information.
+    Unfortunately, I was not able to find an API that would display the right information.
-* An automatic reply to be send to the user after they submit a contact form.
+* Sending an automatic reply to the user after they submit a contact form.
+    I was not able to add this, due to time pressure in this project.
-* An API which will include ESL jobs in the 4 featured Asian countries.
+* An API that will include ESL jobs in the 4 featured Asian countries.
+    This was out of scope for this project.

 ----------------------------